-- Connect the other end of the red positive (+) cable to the positive (+) post (4) of the good battery. - Connect one end of the black negative (-) cable to the negative (-) post (3) of the good battery. - Connect the other end of the black negative (-) cable to the negative (-) grounding point (1) for the discharged battery. - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - Try to start the vehicle that had the dead battery.
-If it will not start after a few tries, it probably needs service.
+- Connect the black negative (-) cable to the negative (-) terminal of the good battery.
+Use a remote negative (-) terminal if the vehicle has one. - Do not let the other end touch anything until the next step.
+The other end of the negative (-) cable does not go to the dead battery.
+It goes to a heavy, unpainted metal engine part or to a remote negative (-) terminal on the vehicle with the dead battery. - Connect the other end of the negative (-) cable away from the dead battery, but not near engine parts that move. - 11.
+Start the vehicle with the good battery and run the engine. - Press the unlock symbol on the Remote Keyless Entry (RKE) transmitter to disarm the security system, if equipped. - Try to start the vehicle that had the dead battery.
+If it will not start after a few tries, it needs service.